d6y/oner/README.md

 1R is a baseline rule learning algorithm.

-An algorithm generates a rule for each attribute.
+The algorithm generates a rule for each attribute, and then picks the "one rule" that has the best accuracy.

-The rule is based on the different values the attributes takes on, and for each value the rule predicts the most frequent class that has that value.
+Each rule (hypothesis) is: for every value of the attribute, the prediction (the `then` part) is the most frequent class (that has the attribute value).
-The "one rule" is the rule for the attribute that has the best accuracy.

-For example, given a data set of drinking habits, 1R might produces a rule of the form:
+For example, given a data set of drinking habits with attributes such as age, time of day, mood (attributes), 1R might produces a rule of the form:

 ```
 if time="morning" then drink="coffee"